pankaj8865/Basic-python-Exercies/README.md

 12.Ask the user for a number and determine whether the number is prime or not.
 (For those who have forgotten, a prime number is a number that has no divisors.).

+13.Write a program that takes a list of numbers (for example, a = [5, 10, 15, 20, 25]) and makes a new list of only the first and last elements of the given list.